nuxt/scripts/README.md

 #### Arguments

 - `consent` (optional) - A ref, promise, or boolean that resolves to the user's consent.
 Defaults to `undefined`.
-- `honourDoNotTrack` (optional) - Respect the end-users browser Do Not Track option.
-Defaults to `false`.
 - `idle` (optional) - If consent is provided before the browser idle, wait for the browser to be idle before loading the script.
 Defaults to `false`.

 #### Returns